-Postpartum depression therapy is a vital part of the recovery process.
-It works with medication to help relieve with the symptoms of postpartum depression.
-It also helps people understand the root causes of the condition.
+Postpartum depression (PPD) therapy is a vital part of the recovery process.
+Recovery works with medication (such as antidepressants) to help relieve the symptoms of postpartum depression.
+It also helps when people understand the root causes of the condition.

-Through postpartum depression therapy, people work through their depression with the help of psychiatrists, psychologists, counselors or other therapists.
+Through postpartum depression therapy, people work through their depression with the help of psychiatrists, psychologists, counselors, or other mental health professionals.

-The affected person talks about their symptoms, understand the underlying causes of the disorder.
+Through therapy, the affected person talks about their symptoms.
 Mental health care providers teach coping tools in a safe and professional environment.

-The ultimate goal of postpartum depression therapy is to heal the mother or other affected people from the effects of their disorder and help them manage a higher quality of life.
+The ultimate goal of postpartum depression therapy is to heal the mother or other affected people from the effects of their disorder and help them attain a higher quality of life.

 Types of Postpartum Depression Therapy

-Therapy, or psychotherapy, is a broad profession and there are many different approaches to it.
+Therapy, or psychotherapy, is a broad profession with many different approaches.
 Though there are different types of therapy, they all seek to treat postpartum depression.

-Certain therapies may be better suited to different people or forms of postpartum depression.
-Some mental health care professionals specialize in specific therapy types while others offer several forms of therapy.
+Some therapies may better suit different people or forms of postpartum depression.
+Some mental health care professionals specialize in specific therapy types, while others offer several forms of therapy.

-Here are five of the many different types of therapies available to mothers and others suffering from postpartum depression.
+Here are five standard therapies for mothers and others suffering from postpartum depression.

 Cognitive Behavioral Therapy

-Cognitive Behavioral Therapy (CBT), also known as “talk therapy,” is perhaps one of psychiatry’s most well-known type of therapy.
-People undergoing CBT discuss their feelings and thoughts so that the therapist assess what thought patterns bring on depression and anxiety.
+Cognitive Behavioral Therapy (CBT), also known as “talk therapy,” is perhaps one of psychiatry’s most well-known treatment options.
+People undergoing CBT discuss their feelings and thoughts so that the therapist assesses what thought patterns bring on depression and anxiety.

-Therapists who specialize in CBT will also provide the mother with coping skills and self-help tools so she can feel equipped to control and manage her own symptoms.
+Therapists specializing in CBT will also provide the mother with coping skills and self-help tools so she can feel equipped to control and manage her symptoms.

-Interpersonal Therapy (IPT) is a type of therapy that relieves symptoms by exploring the causes of postpartum depression and other contributing factors.
-IPT helps the person improve their relationships with better support and communication.
-This builds their confidence.
-IPT takes place over a set 12 to 16-week period following a specific treatment course.
+Interpersonal Therapy (IPT) is a therapy that relieves symptoms by exploring the causes of postpartum depression and other contributing factors.
+IPT helps people improve their relationships with better support and communication, thus building their confidence.
+IPT takes place over a 12- to 16-week period following a specific treatment course.

 Eye Movement Desensitization and Reprocessing

 Eye Movement Desensitization and Reprocessing (EMDR) addresses traumatic experiences involved in postpartum depression.
-This makes it a useful therapy for women with postpartum post-traumatic stress disorder (PTSD), women who may have experienced traumatic childbirths or other circumstances.
+EMDR is a valuable therapy for women with postpartum post-traumatic stress disorder (PTSD) who may have experienced traumatic childbirth or other circumstances.

-Using brain stimulation techniques, the therapist helps reprocess traumatic memories in a way that alleviates the emotional attachment to the memories of the trauma.
+Using brain stimulation techniques, the therapist helps reprocess traumatic memories in a way that alleviates the emotional attachment to the trauma memories.

 Group therapy or support groups help people understand postpartum depression by meeting others going through the same thing.
-Group therapy shows people how postpartum depression effects each family differently.
+Group therapy shows people how postpartum depression affects each family differently.

-Listening to others share their experiences makes it easier for mothers to reflect on their own struggles.
+Listening to others share their experiences makes it easier for mothers to reflect on their struggles.
 Group therapy provides education about postpartum depression, helpful coping tools and validation from therapists and other group members, and a sense of social support from other new moms.

 Benefits of Postpartum Depression Therapy

-There are countless benefits to pursuing postpartum depression therapy, regardless of the approach taken.
-Here are some of the benefits women and their families can expect to gain by undergoing postpartum depression therapy.
+There are countless benefits to pursuing postpartum depression therapy, regardless of the approach.
+Here are some benefits women and their families can expect from undergoing postpartum depression therapy.

 Provides Long-Term Self-Help Skills

-Postpartum depression therapy will help people learn coping and self-help tools that can be used to fully treat postpartum depression.
+Postpartum depression therapy will help people learn emotional wellness and self-help tools to manage postpartum depression symptoms.

-Strategies such as mindfulness, meditation and trigger recognition can help people cope with chronic depression and anxiety.
+Self-care strategies such as mindfulness, meditation, and trigger recognition can help people cope with chronic depression and anxiety.
 These skills reduce the effects of depression while building confidence and increasing their quality of life.

 For many women, the scariest part of postpartum depression is not understanding or being confused about the condition.
 Because of this confusion, women may feel significant guilt and shame.

-Working with a trained mental health professional can help mothers come to understand their depression.
+Working with a trained mental health professional can help mothers understand their depression.
 Therapy reinforces that the condition was not their fault.
-Therapy also validates the mother’s emotions and experiences in a warm and empathetic way.
+Therapy also validates the mother’s emotions and experiences in a friendly and empathetic way.

-Working with mental health professionals is a great way to learn about postpartum depression and how to recover from it.
+Working with mental health professionals is a great way to learn about postpartum depression and how to recover.
 Therapy allows women to work through their condition and understand the progress they make.
 Therapists can also make adjustments to treatment in response to the woman’s progress.